A downloadable game for Windows, Linux, and Android

 Allowing the system to run Jumpvalley

-cd [path to the directory with the Jumpvalley executable]
+cd [path to folder with Jumpvalley executable]

-chmod +x jumpvalley
+chmod +x ./jumpvalley

 Wayland and X11